QuakeWatch Server Manual

 = ##

-If this parameter is greater than zero then a
+If this parameter is greater

-log file of program
+than zero then a log file of program "thread" information will be

-"thread" information will be generated, with its value specifying the
+generated, with its value specifying the check-and-output interval in

-debugging purposes.
+purposes.
 Its name will be in the form

 "log/QWServerThreads_yyyymmdd.log".
-If

-this parameter is not specified or is
+If this parameter is not specified

-set to zero then the file will not be generated.
+then the file will not be generated.

 memoryLogIntervalMSecs